Sanchit-mathur/Hello-World-/README.md

 Ruby is a pure object-oriented programming language.
 It was created in 1993 by Yukihiro Matsumoto of Japan.
 Ruby is open-source and is freely available on the Web, but it is subject to a license.

+"Hello World" is famously known to be almost all programmers' very first line of code.
+There are a variety of ways to write this program, depending on the language you decide to use.
+In this repository, I covered the line of code written in some of the most common programming languages and give some information on what the language can be used for!